 After over a year of recording 30 episodes, and over 6000 downloads I decided to postpone recording new episodes to dial in on an even more niche topic better aligned with my personal goals.
 New episodes are few and far between.

-Comrade Tech was my computer and internet consulting business.
-Through Comrade Tech my main focus was to help people better utilize technology in their life and business.
+For years a had a computer and internet consulting business where my main focus was to help people better utilize technology in their life and business.

 Here I helped people: